femtomc/Jaynes.jl/README.md

 ```

 `@primitive` requires that the user define a `logpdf` definition for the call.
 This expands into `overdub` method definitions for the tracer which automatically work with all the core library context/metadata dispatch.

+The extension mechanism _does not_ check if the user-defined `logpdf` is valid.
+This mechanism also overrides the normal fallback (i.e. tracing into calls) for any function for which the mechanism is used to write a `logpdf` - this means that if you write a `logpdf` using this mechanism for a call and there _is_ addressed randomness in the call, it will be ignored by the tracer.

 ## Other notes